juniglee/tal-tech-challenge/README.md

 5. Allow the addition of an assigned user.
 For example, if this was a medical appointment system, we should be able to add a doctor.
 6. Allows the functionality of adding multiple appointments to a single timeslot.
 This can only work if there was a user added as per above.
 7. Email functionality.
 To send a confirmation email to the user that their appointment was successfully booked in the timeslot.
 Will also require an email field input.
+8. Defining the connection string via an appsettings.json file in the console application level, then have it be passed down to the DbContext via dependency injection.
+Currently, the connection string is hard defined in the DbContext level.
+9. Adding logging.
-8. Integration tests.
+10. Integration tests.
 It will be good to ensure that the correct data operations are taking place.
-9. Containerize the application.
+11. Containerize the application.
 This is not really all that required, but it would be nice to have to show that we can containerize the app for better deployment too.